mcmurtrs/mcmurtrs.github.io/ML Phylogenetic Tree/README.md

 - As a trial run, I ran a fasta file containing 20 full genome samples and it took ~18 hours to run.
 - The large file that contained 101 samples would not even load into the GUI so an alternative method will need to be identified for using larger files.

-## Step 5.1: After JModelTest has Finished Running...
+## Alternatively Step 5.1: After JModelTest has Finished Running...

 - The results can be found by watching the video here:
 - https://www.youtube.com/watch?v=uOWxBDUcss4&t=366s